ephedrandrox/balek/builds/README.md

-# Balek Builds
+# Balek Builds Directory

-Custom build configurations can be stored in subdirectories.
+This Directory is the configuration point for building and deploying containers

-Build configurations consist of a combination of Docker and Balek configuration files
+> Checkout the [Builds Documentation](../docs/builds/) if you are interested in creating your own builds.